29ki/29k/.github/PULL_REQUEST_TEMPLATE/default.md

 ### Verification Process

-⚠️ Have considered if this change should requires a bundle update?
+⚠️ Have considered if this change should require a bundle update?
 Ask your peers for advice if you're unsure.

 <!--